yhuang85/mandy/docs/_sources/physics/quantum-theory-of-fields.rst.txt

 with the possibility of :math:`a^{c \dagger}(\pbf) = a^{\dagger}(\pbf)` in the case where the created particle is its own antiparticle.

-For later use (e.g., the evaluation of Feynman diagrams), we note the following identity
+For later use (e.g., the evaluation of Feynman diagrams), we note the following identity which holds for any, and not just space-like, :math:`x` and :math:`y`.

 .. math::
 	:nowrap: